fido-device-onboard/pri-fidoiot/README.md

 Post the PEM Certificate obtained form the owner to the manufacturer to get the ownership voucher transferred to the owner.
 POST https://localhost:8038/api/v1/mfg/vouchers/43FF320A(or http://localhost:8039api/v1/mfg/vouchers/43FF320A)
-Authorization DIGEST with "apiUser" and api_password defined in the manufactures service.env POST content
+Authorization DIGEST with "apiUser" and api_password defined in the manufacturer's service.env POST content-type `text\plain`

+In the request body add owner's certificate.

 ```
 -----BEGIN CERTIFICATE-----
 ...
 -----END CERTIFICATE-----
 ```
-Result will contain the ownership voucher
+Response will contain the ownership voucher
 ```
 -----BEGIN OWNERSHIP VOUCHER-----
 -----END OWNERSHIP VOUCHER-----